iAmAndrewCarroll/Ops301/notes.md

 - Logical Semgentation relies on sofware or packet header info to separate netwrok traffic.
 - examples: VLANs, VPNs, and tunnels
 - VLAN: a virtual LAN that logically separates a physical LAN into multiple virtual LANs.
 VLANs are commonly used to separate traffic from different departments or different security zones.

+### Day 4

+**Cisco Packet Tracer**

+Switch CLI Commands to enable trunk
+- `enable`
+- `configure terminal`
+- `interface gigabitethernet 0/1` or `interface FastEthernet 0/1`
+  - 0/1 is the port number
+- `switchport mode trunk`
+- `end`
+- `write memory`

+Router Setup - (We need to setup the switch to router connection as a trunk)
+- `enable`
+- `configure terminal`
+- `interface fastethernet 0/0`
+- `no shutdown`
+- `exit`
+  - moves up one level out of the interface and back to router config
+- `interface fastethernet 0/0.10`
+  - 0/0.10 is the subinterface
+  - you will see fastethernet 0/0.10 state changed to up
+- `encapsulation dot1q 10`
+  - 10 is the VLAN ID
+  - encapsulation dot1q makes sure that other networks don't receive the traffic specific for VLAN 10
+- `ip address 192.168.10.1 255.255.255.0`
+  - this is the IP address and subnet mask for the VLAN 10 interface
+- `interface fa0/0.20`
+  - 0/0.20 is the subinterface
+  - you will see fastethernet 0/0.20 state changed to up
+- `encapsulation dot1q 20`
+  - 20 is the VLAN ID
+- `ip address 192.168.20.1 255.255.255.0`
+  - this is the IP address and subnet mask for the VLAN 20 interface
+- `exit`

+**Important:**  I forgot to setup the ports for the computers and the router on the switches.
+I went back in and corrected the access ports so they were on the proper VLANs.
+Now I can ping each computer even on different VLANs.